What Can I Drink?

 Most diet drinks (like diet soda or diet tea) have zero grams of carbohydrate per serving, so they will not raise blood glucose on their own.
 These diet drinks are sweetened with low-calorie sweeteners instead of added sugars.
 Removing the added sugars and replacing them with low-calorie sweeteners removes most of the calories and carbohydrates.

-One good thing about low-calorie drinks and drink mixes is that they are available in several flavors.
-They may be a good alternative to regular lemonade, iced tea, fruit punch, etc. These drink mixes also usually use low-calorie sweeteners in place of sugar.
+Other low-calorie drinks and drink mixes are available in several flavors.
+They may be a good alternative to regular lemonade, iced tea, fruit punch, etc. These drinks also use low-calorie sweeteners in place of sugar.
 They are very low in calories (about 5-10 calories per 8-ounce portion) and have less than 5 grams of carbohydrate per serving.

 Milk and Juice

-Choose low-fat 1% or skim milk, and make sure that you count it in your meal plan.
-One cup of skim milk provides about 12 grams of carbohydrate and 80 calories.
+If you drink milk, choose low-fat 1% or fat-free milk, and be sure to count it in your meal plan.
+One cup of skim milk provides about 12 grams of carbohydrate, 80 calories, calcium, and vitamin D. If you are lactose intolerant or don’t like milk, other options are fortified soy milk, rice milk, or almond milk.

 If you choose to drink juice, be sure the label says it is 100% juice with no sugar added.
 Juice provides a lot of carbohydrates in a small portion, so be sure to count it in your meal plan.
-Usually 4-6 ounces (not even a full cup!) contains 15 grams of carbohydrate and 50 or more calories.
+Usually about 4 ounces or less of juice contains at least 15 grams of carbohydrate and 50 or more calories.

 You may also be interested in our information on Alcohol.